King's College School, Cambridge: History

-The school has shifted locations repeatedly from its start.
-By 1693 it was located in a building to the south-east of the chapel, adjacent to King's Parade.
-In this year that building was demolished and replaced with what was known as the New Brick Building which continued to house the school through to the nineteenth century.
+The school has changed locations many times in its history.
+By 1693, it was located in a building to the south-east of the chapel, adjacent to King's Parade.
+In this year, that building was demolished and replaced with what was known as the New Brick Building, which continued to house the school through to the nineteenth century.
 In the 1820s during the rebuilding by William Wilkins, the brick building and adjoining Provost's Lodge were demolished, opening up a view of the chapel from the street.
-The outline of the foundations of the brick building can be seen on the lawn during long periods of hot dry weather.
+The outline of the foundations of the brick building can be seen on the lawn during long periods of hot, dry weather.

-When the Wilkins Building opened in 1828 on the court’s south side, opposite the chapel, it accommodated the school in its rooms.
-By the 1870s in response to improving musical standards in other English choirs, it was decided to open a boarding house to accommodate choristers from outside Cambridge in order to widen the field from which selection of choristers could take place.
+When the Wilkins Building opened in 1828 on the court's south side, opposite the chapel, it accommodated the school in its rooms.
+By the 1870s, in response to improving musical standards in other English choirs, it was decided to open a boarding house to accommodate choristers from outside Cambridge to widen the field from which the selection of choristers could take place.
 This was opened on the current site in West Road in 1878, and by 1880 all 16 choristers were boarders, and there were also 8 non-chorister day pupils, a number that would gradually increase over the coming decades.
-From 1976 girls were admitted, and as the school expanded, it opened a pre-preparatory department.
+From 1976, girls were admitted, and as enrolment increased, the school opened a pre-preparatory department.

 Boarding

 The boarding programme is open to boys and girls.
 Year 4 and 5 Choristers are weekly boarders.
-Year 6 to 8 Choristers are full boarders, with the option to spend Friday nights at home (until Saturday lunchtime), while other boarders return home for the weekend.
+Year 6 to 8 Choristers are full boarders, with the option to spend Friday nights at home, returning after lunchtime on Saturday.
+Other boarders return home for the entire weekend.

 Houses

 Like many British schools, King's uses a house system.
-This is not a system related to boarding houses, of which there is only one at King's, but one of which pupils are placed into one of four houses, each named after a surrounding road or path.
-Throughout the year, houses compete in sports and academics, earning merits for good work; these are totaled and averaged each term, and the house with the highest score wins a party.
+This is not a system related to boarding houses, of which there is only one at King's, but one where pupils are placed into one of four houses, each named after a surrounding road or path.
+Throughout the year, houses compete in sports and academics, earning merits for victories and good work; these are totaled and averaged each term, and the house with the highest score wins a party.